 Choosing appropriate lights, such as fluorescents and LEDs, is crucial when growing microgreens.
 Also, for a more “hands-free” practice, investing in an excellent light timer and tray rotator that allows your light to distribute evenly across your growing container should be considered.
 Finally, avoid any light, including sunlight, during initial microgreen germination, or the seeds will run out of energy, stunting their growth.

-Remember, lighting is a crucial component of the microgreen growing process, and selecting the appropriate light source can mean all the difference between a bountiful harvest and a discouraging one.
+Remember, lighting is a crucial component of the microgreen growing process, and selecting the appropriate one can mean all the difference between a bountiful harvest and a discouraging one.
 So, whether you are new to growing microgreens or looking to take your gardening skills to the next level, this guide will equip you with the knowledge needed to help produce healthy and high-quality crops.
 So, let’s roll up our sleeves and get growing!

 Humble Highlights

-- Save time by learning what different microgreen growing lights are available and which option may be best for you to grow your best greens consistently and productively – even if you’re just beginning!
+• Save time by learning what different microgreen growing lights are available and which option may be best for you to grow your best greens consistently and productively – even if you’re just beginning!

-- Discover these 5 pillars of crucial do’s and dont’s when lighting your microgreens so you can understand indoor and outdoor lighting options like an expert.
+• Discover these 5 pillars of crucial do’s and dont’s when lighting your microgreens so you can understand indoor and outdoor lighting options like an expert.

-- Understand the 3 most vital factors affecting microgreen lighting so you can grow healthy and nutritious microgreens for the whole family year-round!
+• Understand the 3 most vital factors affecting microgreen lighting so you can grow healthy and nutritious microgreens for the whole family year-round!

 Getting To Know Microgreen Lights